Algorithms and hardness for Metric Dimension on digraphs: Digraphs whose underlying graph is a tree (di-trees)

+An example of a set of almost-in-twins is depicted on \Cref{fig-almostInTwins}.
 Note that regular in-twins are also almost-in-twins.
 The second refinement is the following (for a given vertex $x$ in a strongly connected component with $C$ as an underlying graph, we call $d_C(x)$ the degree of $x$ in $C$):

-\begin{definition} Given the underlying graph $C$ of a strongly connected component of a di-tree and a set $D$ of vertices, we call a set $S$ of vertices inducing a path of order at least~2 in $C$ a \emph{special leg} if it verifies the four following properties: \begin{enumerate} \item $S$ has a unique vertex $v$ such that $v \in D$ or $d_C(v) \geq 3$; \item $S$ has a unique vertex $w$ such that $d_C(w) = 1$, furthermore $w \not\in D$: $w$ is called the \emph{endpoint} of $S$; \item all of the other vertices $x$ of $S$ verify $d_C(x) = 2$ and $x \not\in D$; \item at least one of the vertices $y \in S \setminus \{w\}$ has an out-arc $\overrightarrow{yz}$ with $z \notin C$. \end{enumerate} \end{definition}
+\begin{definition} Given the underlying graph $C$ of a strongly connected component of a di-tree and a set $D$ of vertices, we call a set $S$ of vertices inducing a path of order at least~2 in $C$ a \emph{special leg} if it verifies the four following properties: \begin{enumerate} \item $S$ has a unique vertex $v$ such that $v \in D$ or $d_C(v) \geq 3$; \item $S$ has a unique vertex $w$ such that $d_C(w) = 1$, furthermore $w \not\in D$: $w$ is called the \emph{endpoint} of $S$; \item all of the other vertices $x$ of $S$ verify $d_C(x) = 2$ and $x \not\in D$; \item at least one of the vertices $y \in S \setminus \{w\}$ has an out-arc $\overrightarrow{yz}$ with $z \notin C$ and $N^-(z)=\{y\}$. \end{enumerate} \end{definition}

+An example of a special leg is depicted on \Cref{fig-specialLeg}.
 Note that several special legs can span from the same vertex, from which regular legs can also span. \Cref{alg-MDTree}, illustrated in \Cref{fig-MDTree,fig-MDTree-Path}, computes a metric basis of a di-tree.

-\ \\ \textbf{Explanation of \Cref{alg-MDTree}.} The algorithm will compute a metric basis $\mathcal{B}$ of a di-tree $T$ in linear-time.
+\ \\ \textbf{Explanation of \Cref{alg-MDTree}.} The algorithm will compute a metric basis $\mathcal{B}$ of a di-tree $T$ in linear time.
 The first thing we do is to add every source in $T$ to $\mathcal{B}$ (line~1).
 Then, for every set of almost-in-twins, we add all of them but one to $\mathcal{B}$ (lines~2-3).
 Those two first steps, depicted in \Cref{fig-MDTree-SourceInTwins}, are the ones used to compute the metric basis of an orientation of a tree~\cite{ABCHONS20}, and as such they are still necessary for managing the non-strongly connected components of the di-tree.
 Note that we are specifically managing sets of \emph{almost-in-twins}, which include sets of in-twins, since it is necessary to resolve the specific case of escalators.
 The rest of the algorithm consists in managing the strongly connected components.

 For each strongly connected component having $C$ as an underlying graph, we first identify each vertex $x$ of $C$ that has an in-arc coming from \textbf{outside} $C$.
 Indeed, since $x$ is the "last" vertex of a path coming from outside $C$, there are vertices of $\mathcal{B}$ "behind" this in-arc (or they can themselves be a vertex in $\mathcal{B}$), which we will call $\mathcal{B}_x$.
 However, the vertices in $\mathcal{B}_x$ can be "projected" on $x$ since, $T$ being a di-tree, $x$ is on every shortest path from the vertices of $\mathcal{B}$ "behind" the in-arc to the vertices of $C$.
 Hence, we will mark $x$ as a \textbf{dummy vertex} (lines~5-7, depicted in \Cref{fig-MDTree-DummyVertices}): we will consider that it is in $\mathcal{B}$ for the rest of this step, and acts as a representative of the set $\mathcal{B}_x$ with respect to $C$.